timescale/docs/use-timescale/account-management.md

         - [billing, details]
 ---

-# Billing - Account management
+# Billing and account management

 If you haven't yet added a payment method, you can add one in this section.
 You can also update to a new credit card here.